unitaryfund/mitiq/docs/source/examples/layerwise-folding.md

 This tutorial shows an example of how to mitigate noise on IBMQ backends using layerwise folding in contrast with global folding.

+One may ask why folding by layer is potentially beneficial to consider.
+One reason is that applying global folding will increase the length of the entire circuit while layerwise folding on a subset of only the noisiest layers will increase the circuit by a smaller factor.

+If running a circuit on hardware is bottle-necked by the cost of running a long circuit, this technique could potentially be used to arrive at a better result (although not as good as global folding) but with less monetary cost.

 More information on the layerwise folding technique can be found in *Calderon et al. Quantum (2023)* {cite}`Calderon_2023_Quantum`.